LorDOniX/fastrpc-chrome/README.md

 ## Changelog

+`1.2.1` - 21.
+8. 2017
+- info about cutted arrays (above 500 items)
+- show original array size in the json viewer

 `1.2.0` - 20.
 1. 2017
 - fix for long array in the list output; limit to 10 items